I was recently going through some old stock recommendations from my premium investment service, Revolutionary Tech Investor.

 Special Report: ‘How to Hunt Down 2017’s Biggest Stock Market Winners’ Follow Sam Volkering’s lead on the four big money small-caps he’s got lined up and you could be four times richer by next Christmas.
 Sam’s proven method for picking fast-rising small-cap stocks has crushed the ASX 24 months running.
 And for a limited time, he’s revealing his next three ready-to-boom targets… [More…]

-The Daily Reckoning: Why You Should Get Ready to Buy Stocks
+Markets and Money: Why You Should Get Ready to Buy Stocks